Chava-Sai/Boston-Bus-Equity-CS506-Final-Project/README.md

 ---

-## **2. Data Processing**
+## 3. Data Processing

-### **I. Data Loading**
-*(new stuff begins here)*

-The project uses the following datasets:

-**1. MBTA GTFS Data:**
-  - Files: `stops.txt`, `stop_times.txt`, `trips.txt`.
-  - Source: [MBTA GTFS Feed](https://www.mbta.com/developers/gtfs) (download the latest static GTFS zip and extract relevant files).
-**2. MBTA Data**
-  - Files: Ridership data and Arrival–Departure time data
-  - Description: Ridership data contains stop-level boarding, alighting, and load observations across several years and seasons from 2016 to 2024.
-While Arrival–Departure time data stored detailed service-level information such as headways, scheduled times, and earliness or lateness of bus arrivals for each route and direction.
-  - Source:

-**2. Census Tract Shapefiles:**
-  - File: `tl_2024_25_tract.shp` (and associated files like `.shx`, `.dbf`).
-  - Source: [U.S. Census Bureau TIGER/Line Shapefiles](https://www2.census.gov/geo/tiger/TIGER2024/TRACT/)(select Massachusetts tracts for 2024).
-  - Filtered to Suffolk County (Boston, COUNTYFP = "025").

-**3. ACS Race Demographics (Table B03002):**
-  - File: Data.csv.
-  - Source: [U.S. Census Bureau American Community Survey (ACS) 5-Year Estimates](https://data.census.gov/table/ACSDT1Y2024.B03002?q=B03002:+Hispanic+or+Latino+Origin+by+Race) (download for Massachusetts census tracts; select variables for total population and racial groups).
-  - Variables used:
-  `B03002_001E`: Total population.
-  `B03002_003E`: White alone (not Hispanic).
-  `B03002_004E`: Black alone (not Hispanic).
-  `B03002_006E`: Asian alone (not Hispanic).
-  `B03002_012E`: Hispanic or Latino.

-### **II.
-Data Cleaning and Type Conversion**
+### **I. Data Cleaning and Type Conversion**
 Demographic columns in ACS and tracts DataFrames were converted to numeric using coercion to handle string headers and invalid values, replacing them with NaN.
 Unnecessary join indices were dropped to avoid conflicts.
 Diagnostics confirmed 1621 unique `GEOID`s, varying population distributions, and no duplicates, ensuring clean numeric data for analysis.

-### **III.
+### **II.
 Spatial Operations and Joins**
 Stops were reprojected to match tracts' `CRS (EPSG:4269)`, then spatially joined (inner, "within") to filter Boston stops.
 Race data was merged onto tracts via `GEOID`, with tracts reprojected to `EPSG:4326`.
 A final left spatial join assigned demographics to stops, creating an enriched stops_with_tract DataFrame.

-### **IV.
+### **III.
 Data Integration and Aggregation**
 Stop times were merged with enriched stops on stop_id, then with trips on trip_id to add routes.
 Data was grouped by route_id to compute demographic means, with percentages calculated by dividing racial means by total population.

-*(new stuff ends here)*

-### **II.
+### **IV.
 Route ID Normalization**

-Each dataset represented MBTA routes in slightly different ways — for instance, `"01"`, `"1"`, `"1-0-0"`, and `"34E"` could all appear as route identifiers.
-A custom normalization process was implemented to make them comparable across datasets.
-All route IDs were converted to uppercase strings, extra whitespace and underscores were stripped, and leading zeros were removed for numeric-only IDs.
-This ensured that all datasets referred to each route consistently (e.g., `"01"` and `"1"` were treated as the same route).

-New normalized columns (such as `route_id_norm`) were created to store these standardized identifiers while keeping the raw data intact.
-This step was critical for accurate merging and comparison later in the pipeline.
+Routes appeared in inconsistent formats across datasets (e.g., `"01"`, `"1"`, `"1-0-0"`, `"34E"`).
+All route IDs were standardized by converting to uppercase, stripping whitespace/underscores, and removing leading zeros for numeric-only IDs.
+A new `route_id_norm` column stored these cleaned identifiers while preserving raw values, ensuring consistent merging across datasets.

-### **III.
-Correction of Route Naming Errors**
+### **V. Correction of Route Naming Errors**

-Some route entries included inconsistencies such as suffix underscores (e.g., `"746_"`) or formatting anomalies.
-These were manually corrected using simple replacement rules.
-The normalization process was re-run afterward to ensure the corrections propagated consistently across all datasets.

-Unique route sets were then extracted from each dataset, and the intersections and differences were computed to identify:
+Formatting anomalies (e.g., `"746_"`) were corrected with simple replacement rules, followed by re-running normalization.
+Unique route sets were compared across datasets to identify:
-- Routes that appeared in all datasets, and
+- Routes common to all sources
-- Routes that were missing from one or more datasets.
+- Routes missing from one or more datasets

-This comparison provided an early check on coverage and revealed a manageable overlap suitable for merging.

-### **V. Data Cleaning and Filtering**

-Invalid or empty route entries were removed from the survey dataframe to maintain data integrity.
-Only rows containing at least one valid route ID were retained.
-Next, the intersection of route identifiers across all three datasets was calculated, leaving only the subset of routes that were present in the ridership, arrival–departure, and survey data simultaneously.
-This filtering step eliminated inconsistencies and ensured that subsequent analysis compared truly common routes.

-The datasets were capped at a maximum of 30 million records each to prevent excessive memory usage.
-This cap was sufficient to capture all relevant data while ensuring smooth processing.
+This confirmed sufficient overlap for effective integration.

 ### **VI.
+Data Cleaning and Filtering**

+Invalid or empty survey route entries were removed.
+Only routes present simultaneously in ridership, arrival–departure, and survey datasets were kept.
+To prevent memory overload, each dataset was capped at 30M rows while still retaining all relevant information.

+### **VII.
 Efficient Slicing and Indexing**

-Since the datasets were large and Arrow-backed dataframes can trigger kernel crashes during boolean indexing, the filtering operations were optimized using NumPy-based indexing.
-Instead of traditional pandas filtering, boolean masks were converted into NumPy arrays of row indices, which were then used to slice the data directly.
-This approach improved stability and performance on large data volumes.

-Three masks were created:
-- One for arrival–departure records (`mask_arr`)
-- One for ridership records (`mask_rid`)
-- One for survey entries (`mask_svy`)

-These masks identified rows associated with route IDs present in the intersection of all datasets.
-Using this approach, only relevant rows were retained, significantly reducing the size of the working data.

-### **VII.
-Final Output Generation and Cleaned Data Summary**

-After cleaning and aligning all datasets, the final step was to store them in a structured, analysis-ready format within a new directory named `data_cleaned_capped`.

-- **Arrival–departure data** was saved as a **Parquet file** to preserve data types and support large-scale I/O.
-- **Ridership** and **survey data** were saved as **CSV files** for easy inspection and compatibility with other tools.

-A **chunked writing approach** (50,000 rows per batch) was used to prevent memory overload during saving.

-All three datasets now share a **standardized route ID system**, ensuring full compatibility for integration.
-Invalid, duplicate, and malformed routes were removed, leaving only valid overlapping routes.

-**Final Outputs:**
-- `arrival_departure.parquet` — stop-level operational metrics (headway, earliness).
-- `ridership.csv` — aggregated route-level boardings, alightings, and load data.
-- `survey.csv` — demographic and behavioral insights linked to valid routes.
+To avoid kernel crashes when filtering Arrow-backed dataframes, boolean masks were converted into NumPy index arrays.
+Three masks (`mask_arr`, `mask_rid`, `mask_svy`) extracted rows corresponding to valid intersecting routes.
+This stabilized processing and reduced dataset size significantly.

 ### **VIII.
-Key Outcomes of Data Processing**
+Route-Level Feature Construction**

+Two datasets were used for route-level operational features:

+- **Ridership Data (`ridership_df`)**
+- **Arrival–Departure Data (`arrival_departure_df`)**

+For each route, aggregated features were computed:

+- **Ridership metrics:**
+  mean/median boardings, alightings, passenger load, total record count, directional balance
+- **Service metrics:**
+  mean/std headway, mean scheduled headway, mean earliness, number of unique stops, total observations, on-time performance rate (arrivals within ±60 seconds)

+These statistics were merged into a unified dataframe (`route_feat`), providing the analytical foundation for clustering and downstream modeling.

+### **IX.
+Final Output Generation**

+Cleaned data was saved in `data_cleaned_capped`:
+- Arrival–departure → **Parquet**
+- Ridership → **CSV**
+- Survey → **CSV**

+Chunked writing (50k rows) ensured memory-safe exporting.
+All outputs now share standardized route IDs, with invalid and malformed entries removed.

+### **X. Key Outcomes**

-This data cleaning pipeline successfully integrated three disparate MBTA data sources into a consistent and scalable analytical base.
-The processed data now supports detailed route-level exploration of operational efficiency and rider demographics.
-It also establishes a reliable framework for advanced modeling tasks such as clustering, regression, or predictive analytics.
+The pipeline harmonizes three disparate MBTA datasets into a consistent analytical foundation.
+Through standardized route IDs, corrected inconsistencies, efficient filtering, and route-level feature construction, the final data supports reliable clustering, operational analysis, and advanced modeling.

-By standardizing route identifiers, correcting inconsistencies, expanding multi-route survey entries, and efficiently filtering records, the pipeline ensures that all subsequent analyses are performed on harmonized, high-quality data.

 ---

-## 3. Data Modeling Methods
+## 4. Data Modeling Methods

 Our goal was to explore whether operational and ridership characteristics of MBTA bus routes exhibit natural groupings and, subsequently, whether those groups correlate with demographic or socioeconomic patterns derived from the MBTA passenger survey data.

-*(new stuff begins here)*
 ### I. Data Analysis

 With all datasets merged, the notebook applies several modeling and analytical approaches to examine the relationship between transit performance and neighborhood demographics.
 The first step involves characterizing each route based on the demographic composition of the stops it serves.
 This is done by averaging the demographic attributes of the tracts linked to each stop.